CaptainN/async-proxy/README.md

 import { callAsync } from 'meteor/npdev:async-proxy'
 ```

-This methods allows you to call a method using async/await (it returns a Promise) like:
+This function allows you to call a method using async/await (it returns a Promise) like:

 ```javascript
 try {